niyathikukkapalli/niyathikukkapalli.github.io/research/index.markdown

 Model, and other applications of the problem are discussed." %}

 {% include research-link.html
+   title="Problems and Solutions in Advanced Graph Theory" href="/research/UD.pdf" date="November 1, 2023"
+   abstract= "A compilation of selected problems and solutions from my time working with Professor Sebastian Cioba at University of Delaware’s Math Department in Sum- mer of 2023.
+In the process of editing the first version of, A First Course in Graph Theory and Combinatorics, our team (1 graduate student and 4 undergraduates) worked through most of the book in preparation for our research." %}

+{% include research-link.html
    title="Periodicities of Faro Shuffles" href="/research/PROMYS_FirstYear.pdf"
    date="August 1, 2022"